 As mentioned above, the AUD/USD is commonly used as a proxy trade for the commodity market.

-Because Australia is a huge producer of iron ore, coal, gold and industrial metals, the nation’s GDP is largely determined by how well the commodity complex is doing.
+Because Australia is a massive producer of iron ore, coal, gold and industrial metals, the nation’s GDP is primarily determined by how well the commodity complex is doing.

-When it comes to the AUD/USD, it is important to realize that commodities are used by many traders as an ‘anti-USD’ trade, and many times when the USD experiences weakness against other major currencies, commodities are bid higher as a result.
+When it comes to the AUD/USD, it is important to realise that many traders use commodities as an ‘anti-USD’ trade, and many times when the USD experiences weakness against other major currencies, commodities are bid higher as a result.

 This relationship has broken down over the last few years, but it could come back at any time.